khred/IDSM-Tutorial-Group-5/ISDM Project.md

 				<p><strong>Pain</strong></p>
 			<td width="481">
 		          <p>
-                    - A large database and matching system requires a lot of resources, including space, server and time consuming(coding) <br />
+                    - A large database and matching system requires a lot of resources, including space, time and server power which is hard to manage easily <br />
-                    - Hard to build a customized information system without previous, existing examples. <br />
+                    - Hard to build a customized information system without previous, existing systems to develop off. <br />
                     - Hard to meet all requirement from project manager and Test team<br />
                               </p>
 			</td>